 Your dentist allows you to enjoy preventive dental care, keeping toothaches away and other pains away.
-Unfortunately, so many misconceptions continue to exist surrounding dentists.
+Unfortunately, so many misconceptions about dentists continue to exist.
 People remain hesitant to book appointments, even for the necessity of wisdom teeth removal, or oral surgery.
 Inaccuracies make dental health difficult to achieve.

 In an effort to debunk the myths surrounding dentists, here is a quick and easy guide for you.
-We talk about the most common misconceptions and the reality behind these notions.
+We talk about the most common misconceptions about dentists and the reality behind these notions.

 Even with a seemingly healthy lifestyle and oral hygiene, no one is immune to gum disease.
 In fact, most Americans will experience even a mild form of gum disease in their lifetime.
 Many factors contribute to the development of gum disease, including poor home care or even pregnancy.

 Having your gums checked as early as possible can prevent any potential gum problem from getting worse.
 It’s best to get regular dental exams and cleaning to keep gum problems to a minimum.